futurice/clojure-workshop/materials/section-3/README.md

 > ClojureScript is a compiler for Clojure that targets JavaScript.
 It emits JavaScript code which is compatible with the advanced compilation mode of the Google Closure optimizing compiler.

 The Google Closure compiler allows for your ClojureScript code to be compiled into highly optimised JavaScript code.
 It (in it's own words) "compiles from JavaScript to better JavaScript".
+It also removes dead code.

 ### So, why not just use JavaScript?

 I think we can all agree here that JavaScript has _some_ shortcomings.
 Since JavaScript is quite a feature-rich language, there are many corners in which to hide bugs in your code.
 It requires extensive discipline from the JavaScript developers to ensure that the software written is bug-free.
 The amount of effort required to write robust code in JavaScript is vastly higher than to achieve the same feat in ClojureScript.

+The clear benefits of using ClojureScript:
+- The language is functional and dynamic LISP which guides you to create more functional code than JavaScript.
+- All datastructures are immutable. <3
+- If you are using a Clojure backend, the full stack nature adds up: combined build and development environment and possibilty to share source code between backend and frontend.
+- The build tool, Figwheel, handles everything from dependency management to local dev environment with hot code reload and production builds.

 ### What are the differences between Clojure and ClojureScript?